 The following tips should guide you when trading penny stocks and significantly increase your chances of success.

-As an investor or trader, you need all the information you can get to make prudent decisions and pink sheets do not provide the necessary information on a company’s finances.
+As an investor or trader, you need all the information you can get to make prudent decisions, and pink sheets do not provide the necessary information on a company’s finances.

-Remember the pump and dump schemes we discussed above, fraudsters usually promote certain penny stocks to suck in unsuspecting investors before dumping their shares.
+Remember the pump and dump schemes we discussed above?
+Fraudsters usually promote individual penny stocks to suck in unsuspecting investors before dumping their shares.

-Use limit orders when trading penny stocks instead of market orders, which can be easily manipulated by the brokers and dealers resulting in a bad entry.
+Use limit orders when trading penny stocks instead of market orders, which can be easily manipulated by the brokers and dealers, resulting in a bad entry.

-Ensure that you put a stop-loss order on all your trades in order to limit your losses if the trade goes against you.
+Ensure that you put a stop-loss order on all your trades to limit your losses if the trade goes against you.
 A stop-loss order will help protect your trading funds by getting you out of losing trades quickly while keeping you in winning trades for the duration of the move.

 Trading penny shares based on support and resistance is one of the simplest and most effective strategies for penny stocks.

 We highly recommend this strategy to beginner traders, given its simplicity.
 However, even experienced traders benefit from using the strategy.

 WRAPPING IT UP